 Facilitation involves staff members assigned with roles as educators, facilitators, and mentors engaging with learners in the comments of steps.
-Comments appear by default on all steps except peer review, exercise, quiz, and test steps.
-Comments work the same way for educators and learners.
+Comments appear by default on all steps except peer review, exercise, quiz, and test steps, and they work the same way for educators and learners.

-Liking, and replying to learners on steps, answering their questions, and pinning strong comments to the top of threads helps learners vicariously learn.
+Liking, and replying to learners on steps, answering their questions, and pinning strong comments to the top of threads helps learners learn from each other.
 Facilitation benefits learners now and in the future.
 They can read and engage with your past interactions.
 You can also find out how learners interpret your content and the questions they ask.

 Most of our short courses are now on-demand they are available continually for learners to enrol and study.
 Social learning continues without facilitation.
 Learners embed knowledge through peer-to-peer discussion in the comments.